Bright Debris Disk Candidates Observed with AKARI/Far-Infrared Surveyor (FIS): Introduction

 The observed debris disks display diverse properties.
-Most debris disks have relative low dust temperatures between 30-120 K, corresponding to a disk size from several tens to a hundred AU for type A to K stars \citep{chen06,moo11,pla09,rhe07}.
-A small subset of warm debris disks have been discovered recently with \akari, \spiz\ and \wise\ \citep{fuj10a, fuj10b,fuj13,olo12,rib12}, and the incidence of such disk drops very rapidly with the age of the stars \citep{urb12}.
-More recently, \textit{Herschel} revealed a population of cold debris disk extending to more than one hundred AU with its good sensitivity to the long infrared wavelength \citep{eir11}.
-A single temperature dust model usually provides a good fit to the mid-infrared spectrum, suggesting that grains distribute over a relative narrow annulus \citep{sch05,chen06}.
-The relative narrow width has been confirmed by direct imaging in the infrared and sub-mm band \citep{boo13}.
+Most debris disks have relatively low dust temperatures between 30-120 K, corresponding to disk sizes from several tens to a hundred AU for type A to K stars \citep{chen06,moo11,pla09,rhe07}.
+A small subset of warm debris disks have been discovered recently with \akari, \spiz\ and \textit{Wide-field Infrared Survey Explorer} (\wise) \citep{fuj10a,mey08,fuj10b,fuj13, olo12,rib12}, and the incidence of such disks drops very rapidly with the age of the stars \citep{urb12}.
+More recently, \textit{Herschel} revealed a population of cold debris disks extending to more than one hundred AU with its good sensitivity to the long IR wavelength \citep{eir11}.
+A single blackbody model usually provides a good fit to the MIR spectrum, suggesting that grains are distributed over a relatively narrow annulus \citep{sch05,chen06}.
+The relatively narrow width has been confirmed for some debris disks by direct imaging in the IR and sub-mm bands \citep{boo13}.

 The incidence of debris disks as a function of other stellar parameters is of great interest as it gives further clue to its origin.
-It appears that the frequency of stars with debris disk is larger among earlier type of stars, and decreases with the increase of stellar age \citep{rhe07,wya08}.
-The rate appears also correlated with the presence of planets, but not the metallicity of the host stars \citep{mal12}.
+It appears that the frequency of stars with debris disks is larger among earlier type of stars, and decreases with the increases of stellar age \citep{rhe07,wya08}.
+The rate appears to correlate with the presence of planets, but not the metallicity of the host stars \citep{mal12}.
 The general trend with stellar age reflects the consumption of planetesimals during the system evolution.
-However, interpretation of the correlation with stellar types may be more complex as early type stars have much shorter life-time than late type stars and the correlation may be entirely caused by age-dependence of incidence.
-In addition, the detected debris disks displayed a wide range of infrared excess from $10^{-6}$ up to $10^{-2}$ of stellar bolometric luminosity.
-Over such a wide range, different mechanism of debris disk may operate, thus it would be interesting to examine the incidence at a certain fraction of infrared excesses.
-To explore large parameter space, a large unbiased sample of debris disks with known host parameters are required.
+However, interpretation of the correlation with stellar types may be more complex since early type stars have much shorter life-time than late type stars and the correlation may be entirely caused by the age-dependence of incidence.
+In addition, the detected debris disks displayed a wide range of IR excesses from $10^{-6}$ up to $10^{-2}$ of stellar bolometric luminosity.
+Over such a wide range, different mechanisms of debris disk may operate, thus it would be interesting to examine the incidence at a certain fraction of IR excesses.
+To explore a large parameter space, a large unbiased sample of debris disks with known host parameters is required.